See below for short biographies of each Board member

 Fredrick is currently President of the Dhamma Centre, Colchester which uniquely serves two Buddhist communities Sri Lankan and Nepalese of different traditions.
 He is also Executive Chairman of Enterprise and Parliamentary Dialogue International and Chair of the Buddhist Chaplaincy Support Group.
 His husband comes from a country which still applies British colonial law to homosexuals

 RABBI LAURA JANNER-KLAUSNER

-Laura is Senior Rabbi to Reform Judaism, a mainstream progressive denomination of Judaism.
+Laura is former Senior Rabbi to Reform Judaism, a mainstream progressive denomination of Judaism.
 She is passionate about social justice, community cohesion, Israel and LGBT+ issues.
 Her recently published book Bitesize Resilience: a Crisis Survival Diary is currently available on Amazon.

 REVD MICHAELA YOUNGSON

 Michaela is a Methodist minister, currently serving as Chair of the London District.
 She was the President of the Methodist Conference 2018/19 and is Chair of the Global Relationships Committee of the Methodist Church.
 She is committed to justice for all people and to building positive and sustaining interfaith relationships locally and globally.
 She is a broadcaster and author, as well as a glass artist.